-- 2.5 The HKEx Board consists of six directors 18 appointed by the Financial Secretary of Hong Kong (including the chairman), six shareholder-elected directors and one ex officio executive director, namely the chief executive of HKEx.
-As a listed company, HKEx is regulated by the Rules Governing the Listing of Securities on the SEHK (Listing Rules) and supervised by the SFC in terms of its compliance with the Listing Rules.
-The composition of the HKEx Board meets the requirement of the Listing Rules by having at least three independent non-executive directors who represent at least one-third of the board.
-HKEx's Articles of Association contain provisions reflecting these requirements. - 2.6 The HKEx Board plays a central supporting and supervisory role in the HKEx corporate governance structure, provides leadership and guidance for all the HKEx Group's activities, including SEOCH's activities, and oversees the execution of HKEx's business strategies.
-The HKEx Board has overall responsibility for ensuring that appropriate systems of risk management and internal control are in place. - 2.7 SEOCH is subject to the oversight and scrutiny of the HKEx Board committees on specific matters, including the RMC, Audit Committee (AC), Remuneration Committee (RC) and Investment Advisory Committee (IAC).
-Unless there is a sound reason for them to diverge SEOCH's policies in these areas are intentionally consistent with the HKEx Group policies.
-For good group governance reasons, the following arrangements (among others) apply: - (a) the RMC may formulate and advise on risk management matters relating to HKEx's activities and the activities of its regulated subsidiaries including SEOCH for consideration by HKEx.
+- 2.5 The HKEX Board consists of six directors appointed by the Financial Secretary of Hong Kong (including the chairman), six shareholder-elected directors and one ex officio executive director, namely the chief executive of HKEX.
+As a listed company, HKEX is regulated by the Rules Governing the Listing of Securities on the SEHK (Listing Rules) and supervised by the SFC in terms of its compliance with the Listing Rules.
+The composition of the HKEX Board meets the requirement of the Listing Rules by having at least three independent non-executive directors who represent at least one-third of the board.
+HKEX's Articles of Association contain provisions reflecting these requirements. - 2.6 The HKEX Board plays a central supporting and supervisory role in the HKEX corporate governance structure, provides leadership and guidance for all the HKEX Group's activities, including SEOCH's activities, and oversees the execution of HKEX's business strategies.
+The HKEX Board has overall responsibility for ensuring that appropriate systems of risk management and internal control are in place.
+HKEX Group's risk governance structure is based on the "3 lines of defence" model with oversight and direction from the HKEX Board and various committees of HKEX and its subsidiaries including SEOCH. - 2.7 SEOCH is subject to the oversight and scrutiny of the HKEX Board committees on specific matters, including the RMC, Risk Committee, Audit Committee (AC), Remuneration Committee (RC) and Investment Advisory Committee (IAC).
+Unless there is a sound reason for them to diverge SEOCH's policies in these areas are intentionally consistent with the HKEX Group policies.
+For good group governance reasons, the following arrangements (among others) apply: - (a) the RMC may formulate and advise on risk management matters relating to HKEX's activities and the activities of its regulated subsidiaries including SEOCH for consideration by HKEX.
 The size and composition of the RMC must follow the provisions laid down in the SFO.
-The Financial Secretary of Hong Kong has the power to appoint at least three members to the RMC; - (b) the AC reviews the accounting principles and practices adopted by HKEx Group, including SEOCH, and assists the HKEx Board in auditing, internal control systems and financial reporting matters; - (c) the RC is responsible for the formulation of remuneration policy and the guidelines for the recruitment and remuneration of directors and senior management for the HKEx Board's approval.
-The RC reviews the remuneration of the HKEx Board directors annually with reference to companies of comparable business or scale.
-Any change to the remuneration is subject to HKEx shareholders" approval; and
+The Financial Secretary of Hong Kong has the power to appoint at least three members to the RMC; - (b) the Risk Committee oversees the overall risk management framework and advises the HKEX Board on HKEX Group's risk related matters; - (c) the AC reviews the accounting principles and practices adopted by HKEX Group, including SEOCH, and assists the HKEX Board in auditing, internal control systems and financial reporting matters;

 Directors are appointed by the Financial Secretary of Hong Kong pursuant to Section 77 of the SFO.
-In all respects other than the manner of their appointment, such directors are the same as the shareholder-elected directors of HKEx.
+In all respects other than the manner of their appointment, such directors are the same as the shareholder-elected directors of HKEX.